Code-Institute-Submissions/VKirijanova-Food-Quiz_MayResub/README.md

 - Check if alert appeared after form been submited, to notify user that it been proceed or not.
 - Check if email been received after form been submited.
 - Check if buttom Try Again will re-direct you to quiz and count your score from zero.
-- All steps been proceed on iPhone, iPad and Dell XP13.
+- All the steps have been tested on iPhone, iPad and Dell XP13.

 ## Testing user stories ##

 1. As a user, I would like to see clear instruction for the quiz.

     The user can see a note in the bottom of first page, there is only one possible answer.
-As soon as start button will be pressed, the game will start.
+As soon as the start button will be pressed, the game will start.

 2. As a user, I would like to know if my answer is right.

     The user will see green colour button if the answer will be right, otherwise the button will turn red.

-3. As a user, I would like the challenge, which bring me back to website again.
+3. As a user, I would like the challenge, which brings me back to website again.

     User will not see right answer to the question, if his answer was wrong.
 It will keep user in tension to come back and try his strength again.

 4. As a user, I would like website to be inituitive, that I could start quiz with no difficulties.

-    The website been designed in minimalistic design, to not to overwhealm user.
+    The website been designed in minimalistic design, not to overwhelm the user.

 5. As a user, I would like to see my results at the end of the quiz.